5aitama/Velige/readme.md

 I use [TypeScript](https://www.typescriptlang.org/) especially for typed data *(is very very lot more easier to code with typed data!)* with [Snowpack](https://www.snowpack.dev/) to build / debug the project (*very useful !*).

-For the package manager I use [Yarn](https://yarnpkg.com/) for speed and it have a better package management compared to [NPM](https://www.npmjs.com/) (sorry for NPM users) but you can use both.
+For the package manager I use [Yarn](https://yarnpkg.com/) for speed and better package management compared to [NPM](https://www.npmjs.com/) (sorry for NPM users) but you can use both.

 ### How to build
 To build the project you must :